-Early for theories death excess in Northern Italy due to COVID earlier in the year suggested a link with this area having the lowest vitamin D levels in Europe.
-This has not been backed up by further studies but do know we that vitamin D seems to have a role in protecting us against infection.
+Early theories for excess death in Northern Italy due to COVID earlier in the year suggested a link with this area having the lowest vitamin D levels in Europe.
+This has not been backed up by further studies but we do know that vitamin D seems to have a role in protecting us against infection.

 From late March/early April to the end of September, most people should be able to get all the vitamin D they need from sunlight.
-The bodv creates vitamin D from direct sunlight on the skin when outdoors.
+The body creates vitamin D from direct sunlight on the skin when outdoors.
 Between October and early March we do not get enough vitamin D from sunlight.
-Vitamin D is found in a small of foods, number including oily fish (salmon, sardines, herring and mackerel), red meat and liver, egg yolks and fortified foods such as cereal and some fat spreads.
+Vitamin D is found in a small number of foods, including oily fish (salmon, sardines, herring and mackerel), red meat and liver, egg yolks and fortified foods such as cereal and some fat spreads.